zenml-io/blog.zenml.io/_posts/2022-04-01-customer_satisfaction.md

 pip install -r requirements.txt
 ```

-If you are running the `run_deployment.py` script, you will also need to install some integrations using zenml:
+If you are running the `run_deployment.py` script, you will also need to install some integrations using ZenML:

 ```bash
 zenml integration install mlflow -f